 Research Independent Studies in Neuroscience are academic courses [NEUROSCI 493 and 494] of scholarly content overseen by faculty principal investigators.
 The criteria for Independent Studies include:

-5. Students proposing a second term of independent study on the same project should plan to enroll in NEUROSCI 494.
+- Students proposing a second term of independent study on the same project should plan to enroll in NEUROSCI 494.
 Please note that an approved proposal is required for enrollment in NEUROSCI 494.
 In preparing a 494 proposal, the project description section should focus on the specific scientific aims and learning objectives that are to be accomplished in the second term of the research independent study.
+This applies to the NEUROSCI 495 and 496, research independent study 3 and 4.

-7. A copy of the final paper must be submitted electronically to Tyler Lee ( tyler.lee@duke.edu ) in the Office of Undergraduate Studies in Neuroscience during the week of finals.
+- A copy of the final paper must be submitted electronically to Tyler Lee ( tyler.lee@duke.edu ) in the Office of Undergraduate Studies in Neuroscience.

 Remember, no course credit can be awarded for paid work.